thomas7-home/periodicelem-waxbook/README.md

 This  is a community effort to support the Periodic Table NFT project and not endorsed by of affiliated with project.

+You will always find the lastest version on https://sebrock.github.io/periodicelem-waxbook/#/

 All credit for the original [cryptomonKeys version](https://github.com/andrecrjr/cryptomonkey-stickerbook) goes to [andrecrjr](https://github.com/andrecrjr) 💛

 ![](./src/assets/periodicelem-screen.png)